0xBeans/ETH-NY-LottaFlips/README.md

 # Tech

 Built using foundry.
 Use `foundry install` to get started.
 We use a commit/reveal scheme for our randomness - more details in the code.
+Everything related to solidity is in `src/` and everything related to web is in `web`.

 Goodnight.
 So much pain.
 Didnt have time to optimize gas or clean up code much T_T